boostorg/pfr/README.md

 # Precise and Flat Reflection (ex Magic Get, ex PODs Flat Reflection)

-This C++14 library is meant for accessing structure elements by index and providing other std::tuple like methods for user defined types.
+This C++14 library is meant for accessing structure elements by index and providing other std::tuple like methods for user defined types without any macro or boilerplate code.

 [Latest documentation](http://apolukhin.github.com/magic_get/index.html)